Lesson 2: Block Tags

-In the previous lesson you learned that things which appear on web pages are enclosed between the opening and closing body tag, that also includes other tags which affect how things are seen on web pages:
+In the previous lesson you learned things that appear on web pages are enclosed between the opening and closing body tag, that also includes other tags which affect how things look on web pages:

 The number 1 beside the letter h makes the largest heading.
 Numbers, 2, 3 and 4 will make smaller headings.

 Heading tags belong to what are called block tags.
 These kind of tags don't allow any outside text to line up beside them, you will see the effect in a moment but first let's see how our HTML file is shaping up: